-She was obviously intrigued, looking, talking, smiling at her husband.
-They passed by, then I spotted them again through open sliding door, as she slowed down to glance in.
-I spoke up, telling her she’s welcome to come over and check it out.
+She was obviously intrigued, looking, talking, and smiling at her husband.
+They passed by, then I spotted them again through the open sliding door, as she slowed down to glance in.
+I spoke up, telling her she was welcome to come over and check it out.
 She immediately did, then the three of us talked for about 15 minutes.
-She loved it, and thought it made so much sense because it had everything in needed.
-Interesting that “creepy van” thing never seemed to cross her mind.
+She loved it and thought it made so much sense because it had everything it needed.
+Interesting that the “creepy van” thing never seemed to cross her mind.

 There You Have It, My First Three Weeks Of Vanlife In A Nutshell

 So there you go.
 Some interesting interactions from my first few weeks.
 Am I offended or off-put by some of those less-than-positive reactions?
 Well, I would be lying if I said they didn’t start to grind on me.
 Do I hold it against anyone that has those reactions?
 Absolutely not, since we all come from different backgrounds,and upbringings, and simply have different paths in life.

 Do I appreciate the ones that are able to put mostly false stereotypes aside and see my tenement on wheels as exactly what it is; a utilitarian mechanism that will allow me to see more of this beautiful, vast country while still making a living and not skipping a beat?
 Well, of course.
 That’s exactly what it is to me.

 And I would hate to look back and say “what if” should I had not chosen to take this chance.